fayezzouari/beaglemind-cli/README.md

 BeagleMind offers a command-line interface for interacting with an AI assistant that can:
 - Answer questions about BeagleBoard products and embedded systems
+- Generate Python and shell scripts based on user requirements
 - Provide technical guidance and troubleshooting help
 - Maintain conversation context through persistent memory
 - Leverage vector databases for retrieving relevant documentation